sw1ss/ctf/2018-01-28-acebear/random2win/README.md

 ﻿# random to win (Crypto)
 Author: MH

-In this challenge I had to break an encryption based on modular arithmetic.
+In this challenge I had to break an encryption based on modular arithmetics.

 ## Challenge description and material
 The text was simply: